7 steps to Solar Panels in Washington

 Choosing a solar company that carries brands like Maxeon, Tesla, Panasonic, REC, Enphase and Silfab will help ensure that your panels are efficient enough to offset energy bills in Washington.

-As far as added value throughout Washington, you’re expected to see greater returns on investment (ROI) in areas where values are naturally higher.
-The below high-rent areas will likely see the highest ROI:
+As far as added value throughout Washington, you’re expected to see greater returns on investment (ROI) in areas where values are higher.
+The below areas — which are more expensive areas to live in — will likely see the highest ROI:

 Unfortunately, Washington doesn’t have a solar property tax exemption, so your property taxes will increase as a result of the added value the system provides.